quarkslab/llvm-passes/doc/X-OR_tutorial/X-OR_tutorial.rst

 .. image:: split.png

-Actually this transformation could be applied not only to XORs but to *any* bitwise operator (XOR, AND, OR).
+Actually, this transformation could be applied not only to XORs but to *any* bitwise operator (XOR, AND, OR).
 And you could chain transformations in the exact same way we chained XORs transformations!
-Bottom line this new pass would be pretty similar to X-OR.
+Bottom line: this new pass would be pretty similar to X-OR.

-We will now use the last branch `propagated_transfo`:
+We will now use the last branch ``propagated_transfo``:

 .. code:: bash